sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 should include `user*` files in the same relative structure as they exist in this repository.

-The following files are automatically used by the monitoring scripts if available in `USER_DIR`:
+The following files are automatically used by the monitoring scripts if they are present in `USER_DIR`:

 * `user.env`
 * `monitoring/user.env`